avermeulen/hackathon-github-warmup/nicholas.md

 What is the weather today?

-It's quite gey in Cape Town
+It's quite grey in Cape Town